LPology/Simple-Ajax-Uploader/README.md

             <td>startXHR(filename, fileSize)</td>
             <td>Function</td>
             <td></td>
             <td>Function to be called only in browsers that support XHR uploads (non-IE).
-Executes after <code>onSubmit</code> and prior to upload start.
+Executes after <code>onSubmit</code> but prior to upload start.
 Return false stops upload.
 The function gets passed two arguments: a string containing the filename; a number that is the file size in kilobytes.</td>
         </tr>
         <tr>
             <td>endXHR(filename)</td>
             <td>Function</td>
             <td></td>
             <td>Function to be called only in browsers that support XHR uploads (non-IE).
-Executes after upload is completed and prior to <code>onComplete</code>.
+Executes after upload is completed but prior to <code>onComplete</code>.
 The function gets passed one argument: a string containing the filename.</td>
         </tr>
         <tr>
             <td>startNonXHR(filename)</td>
             <td>Function</td>
             <td></td>
             <td>Function to be called only in browsers that do not support XHR uploads (Internet Explorer).
-Executes after <code>onSubmit</code> and prior to upload start.
+Executes after <code>onSubmit</code> but prior to upload start.
 The function gets passed one argument: a string containing the filename.
 Return false stops upload.</td>
         </tr>
         <tr>
             <td>endNonXHR(filename)</td>
             <td>Function</td>
             <td></td>
             <td>Function to be called only in browsers that do not support XHR uploads (Internet Explorer).
-Executes after upload is completed and prior to <code>onComplete</code>.
+Executes after upload is completed but prior to <code>onComplete</code>.
 The function gets passed one argument: a string containing the filename.</td>
         </tr>
 	</tbody>
 </table>